thesourcerer8/drresearch/README.md

 ## Current Limitations:
 * Unknown XOR pattern

 This solution assumes a known and solved XOR pattern.
 The initpattern.pl provides 00, 77 and FF patterns for recovering the XOR pattern, but for LDPC parameter extraction you will have to provide a dump where the XOR is already solved.
 In case there is still a XOR pattern left, the dumpextractrelevant tool will tell you that the dump doesn't contain the necessary patterns.

 * ECC coverage over SA

 If the ECC is covering the DATA+SA area, the key extraction is more difficult and needs further research but it's believed to be doable.
 In this case, you will need to write a complete 77 pattern to the disk and provide access to a dump of that as well.

-* Single DATA area inside a page in case there is only a single DATA area inside a page, recovery of LDPC parameters just from a single dump is less likely to be successful.
+* Single DATA area inside a page

+in case there is only a single DATA and a single ECC area inside a page, recovery of LDPC parameters just from a single dump is less likely to be successful.
 Theoretically the preferred solution in that case would be to use a logic analyzer that captures and logs the write requests to the NAND flash.
 Please contact me for a special initpattern variant which is more efficient for logic analyzers to reduce the write load.

 ## Usage